fiardiel/eshop/README.md

 ## Module 3
 ### Reflection
-1. I have implemented SRP, DIP, and OCP, and LSP.
+1. I have implemented SRP, DIP, and LSP.
    - DIP is short for Dependencies Inversion Principle which suggests that higher-level modules should not rely on concrete implementations of the lower-level module, rather both of them should depend on abstraction.
 I used this principle on the services to rely on the abstraction of the repository